 Deductibles and co-pay amounts are based on the reimbursement terms set by your insurance provider for covered services.
 They are rarely ever based on the actual hospital Standard Charge List.

 How can you receive a clearer customized estimate of your actual out of pocket costs?

 For more information about your potential out-of-pocket costs, please contact your insurance provider prior to receiving care.
 Please contact our billing office at 505-425-6751 to discuss any specific questions or to speak with a counselor about payment options.

-Download the Chargemaster List in CSV Format for services at Alta Vista Regional Hospital.
+Standard Charge List in XLSX Format for services at Alta Vista Regional Hospital.
+(Updated 5-31-2023)

 (In compliance with CMS guidelines, we are offering our Standard Charge List in a .XLSX format which is "machine-readable."
 It's also readable by people -- the easiest way to do that is to download the file and open it using a spreadsheet program, such as Microsoft Excel, OpenOffice Calc, or Google Sheets.)